-This year is special for Major League Baseball because it is the 150th anniversary of professional baseball.
+2019 was a special for Major League Baseball because it was the 150th anniversary of professional baseball.
 A hundred fifty years ago, in 1869, in Cincinnati, baseball’s first professional team called the Cincinnati Reds was founded.
-To commemorate the anniversary, Japan, who hosts the 2019 Major League Baseball season, has invested a lot of money, energy, and creativity into the event.
-The Tokyo Dome, the famous stadium in Bunkyo, is ready to accommodate as many as 57,000 baseball lovers flocking to Japan not only from its neighboring countries but from other parts of the world.
+To commemorate the anniversary, Japan, who hosted the 2019 Major League Baseball season, invested a lot of money, energy, and creativity into the event.
+The Tokyo Dome, the famous stadium in Bunkyo, is ready to accommodate as many as 57,000 baseball lovers flocking to Japan not only from its neighbouring countries but from other parts of the world.

 Competed only by North American teams but enjoyed worldwide, baseball has a simple objective.
 A playing team aims to score more runs than its opponent.
 Players try to hit the ball thrown at them and send it as far as they can.
 But before the ball lands again, they should quickly run around four bases and complete a run.
 If the player succeeds in completing four bases before he is tagged out, another batter takes the initiative.

 To understand the logic of the players’ movements on the field, you also need to know how the field itself is structured.
 It is crucial to notice that the field has the shape of a diamond, as it is graphically pictured in playing cards.
 The four corners of the diamond have their specific names: the home plate, first base, second base, and third base.
 That part of the field that lies closest to the bases is referred to as the infield.
 Beyond this area spreads the part known as the outfield.
 In the middle of the infield, you can see a raised mound.
 This is the so-called pitcher’s mound, from where the pitcher sends the ball to the batter.
 When you look attentively at the field, you will also see two foul lines run from the home plate to the outfield and from the home plate to the outfield.
 The first line is connected by first base; the second is joined by third base.